 How Many Tiles Do You Need?
 The Maths Behind Tile Wastage

-You have measured your bathroom floor three times.
-You have done the length times width calculation.
-You have even added 10% for wastage because that is what the internet told you to do.
-Then you get to the end of the job and realise you are six tiles short.
-Now you are driving to three different hardware stores hoping they still stock the same batch.
+You've measured your bathroom floor three times.
+You've done the length times width calculation.
+You've even added 10% for wastage because is what the internet told you to do.
+Then you get to the end of the job and realise you're six tiles short.
+Now you're driving to three different hardware stores hoping they still stock the same batch.

 Start with the basics: floor area